Acquiring natural areas

 • Potential to help connect habitat for koalas and other priority species

-• Location within the Wongawallan to Southern Moreton Bay critical nature corridor and Northern Koala Corridor
+• Location within the Wongawallan to Southern Moreton Bay wildlife corridor and Northern Koala Corridor

 Pimpama